eduardomessias/eduardomessias.github.io/_posts/2019-05-09-js-physics-engine.md

     - 3.5 Attraction

 <iframe src="https://editor.p5js.org/eduardo.messias/embed/2uV8pWtca" width="800" height="400" scroll="no" align="center"></iframe>
+## What is happening?

-- *Yellow ball is being pulled down by the weight of its own gravity
+- Yellow ball is being pulled down by the weight of its own gravity